Recommended calculator

 Why gross-income ratios and real payment decisions are different

-A lot of debt guidance is built around debt-to-income ratios.
+A lot of debt guidance is based on debt-to-income ratios.
 Those ratios are useful for lenders because they show how large your required monthly debt payments are relative to your income, but they're less useful as a direct repayment target because they don't tell you how much of your usable monthly cash flow is truly available for debt reduction.

 Gross-income ratios can make a payment burden look more manageable than it feels in practice.
 Taxes, housing, groceries, insurance, and uneven income all affect how much room is actually left over.
-That means the percentage that works in a lender framework and the percentage that works in your budget are not always the same number.
+The percentage that works in a lender framework and the percentage that works in your budget are not always the same number.

 For repayment planning, the key question is how much of your monthly cash flow can be committed to debt while still protecting basic stability.